-Imagine this: your house has been on the market for months.
-You’ve had plenty of viewers but no bites.
-Instead of passively waiting, your agent reaches out to those who showed interest, especially those who visited multiple times but hesitated to make an offer.
-Your agent then presents a reverse offer to these potential buyers.
+Picture this: your home has been on the market for months.
+You've had plenty of showings, but no offers.
+Instead of passively waiting, your agent identifies the buyers who toured more than once — the ones who clearly liked the property but hesitated to commit.
+Your agent then presents a reverse offer directly to them.

-Some might argue that a reverse offer signals desperation.
-However, in a market where buyers are often frustrated by inflexible sellers, a reverse offer demonstrates responsiveness and a strong desire to sell.
-It’s seen not as desperation but as a proactive and thoughtful strategy.
+Some agents argue that a reverse offer signals desperation.
+In practice, the opposite is usually true.
+In a market where buyers are frustrated by inflexible sellers, a reverse offer demonstrates responsiveness and a clear desire to transact.
+It positions you as a seller who reads the market and negotiates from strategy, not stubbornness.

 Manage your cookie preferences below: